developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ### Kiosk

-Specifies the app to run when the device is in [Kiosk Mode](../features), an optional mode under which a single app fills the screen and the BACK and HOME keys cannot be used to exit the app.
+Specifies the app to run when the device is in [Kiosk Mode](../features), an optional mode under which a single app fills the screen and the BACK and HOME keys are disabled as a means of exit.
 Kiosk Mode is activated using the &lt;kiosk_mode_enabled&gt; tag in the &lt;Preferences&gt; section.

 <img alt="" style="height:350px" src="kiosk.png"/>